EVerest/EVerest/docs/dev_tools/edm.rst

   python3 -m pip install .
   edm init --workspace ~/checkout/everest-workspace

-The last command creates a workspace in the *~/checkout/everest-workspace* directory from the most recent release of everest.
+The last command creates a workspace in the *~/checkout/everest-workspace* directory from the most recent release of EVerest.
 If you want the most recent main you can use:

 .. code-block:: bash

   edm init main --workspace ~/checkout/everest-workspace

 The workspace will have the following structure containing all current dependencies for EVerest:

 .. code-block:: bash